Every 2024 Republican candidate – and how bad they'd be for LGBTQ+ rights

 2024 Republican candidates: Who’s running and how bad would they be for LGBTQ+ rights?

-After battling it out at the Iowa caucuses, the 2024 Republican presidential field has dropped to five contenders, and pro-LGBTQ+ candidates are in short supply.
+After battling it out at the Iowa caucuses, the 2024 Republican presidential field has dropped to four contenders, and pro-LGBTQ+ candidates are in short supply.

 Donald Trump won by a landslide at the Iowa Republican caucuses on Monday (15 January), cementing his status as frontrunner in the race.

-Florida governor Ron DeSantis edged out former South Carolina governor and UN ambassador Nikki Haley for a distant second-place finish to Trump.
+Florida governor Ron DeSantis edged out former South Carolina governor and ex-UN ambassador Nikki Haley for a distant second-place finish to Trump.

-In the background, former Arkansas governor Asa Hutchinson and Texas pastor Ryan Binkley have frantically tried to garner support from voters in the 2024 Republican presidential race.
+In the background, long shot candidate Texas pastor Ryan Binkley has frantically tried to garner support from voters in the 2024 Republican presidential race.

 Now, the nominating contest shifts to New Hampshire, where polls still favour Trump with Haley taking a stronger position over DeSantis in next week’s primary.
 The eventual GOP winner will go head-to-head against the presumptive Democratic nominee, president Joe Biden, in November’s general election.